darwinex/darwinexapis/README.rst

 **NOTE 2:** As the package evolves, we will provide code examples that will deal with exception handling and practical use cases of it.
 At this point in time, the package is released **AS IS** and the user is responsible of handling any specific cases for their application.

+**NOTE 3:** In each DARWIN API definition you will find a ``_version`` attribute.
+Updates to the APIs could be released from time to time and that will be highlighted as new API versions that you will find in the `APIs documentation <https://api.darwinex.com/store/>`_.
+New Darwinex users will be subscribed by default to the latest API versions (i.e. the ones shown in the documentation link above) and NOT to the old ones.
+Old versions of the APIs are deprecated but not actually removed, so a Darwinex user that is not brand new to the ecosystem could still use previous versions of the APIs if those were available when he/she joined.

 API Access Tokens
 ==================